Choosing a Star Tracker for Astrophotography

 The Portability Factor

-Luckily for amateur astrophotographers and photographers, there are a lot of great star tracker options to choose from these days.
+Luckily for amateur astrophotographers and photographers, there are many great star tracker options to choose from these days.
 Unlike a heavy equatorial telescope mount, a star tracker is portable, small, and lightweight.
-Because of their small size and compact profile, they’re usually a lot more affordable, too.
+Because of its small size and compact profile, it’s usually a lot more affordable, too.

 If you’ve ever seen a detailed photo of the Milky Way like the one below, chances are the photographer used a star tracker to collect sharp, long exposure images with their camera and lens.